 - crying, nervousness, fearfulness and proneness to startle

 - poor relationships with other children and adults, lack of trust in adults

 - hyperactivity and hyper-alertness.

 Under the Children Act 1989, support for separated young people is the responsibility of local authority social services departments, regardless of the child’s immigration status.
-In Liverpool, there is a specialist team, which is responsible for the care and support of these young people.
-For children and young people who are being looked after by parents or adult carers in asylum seeking or refugee families, any need for services or safeguarding issues should be referred via City Council Careline service in the normal way.
+In Liverpool, a specialist team are responsible for the care and support of these young people.
+For children and young people who are being looked after by parents or adult carers in asylum seeking or refugee families, any need for services or safeguarding issues should be referred via the City Council Careline service in the normal way.

 Services for children and young people

 Place2b is the leading children's mental health charity providing in-school therapeutic and counselling support to improve the emotional well-being of pupils, families, teachers and school staff.